HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

   - Delivery: **Q4 2018**
 * Requirements for imaging and scNuc-Seq metadata.
   - Delivery: **Q1 2019**
-* Requirements for ingest infrastructure self service phase; working with UX to develop a requirements set in order to deliver full-featured user interfaces to support spreadsheet based submissions.
+* Requirements for ingest infrastructure self-service phase; working with UX team to develop a requirements set in order to deliver full-featured user interfaces to support spreadsheet-based submissions.
   - Delivery: **Q2 2019**
-* Requirements for ingest infrastructure review and repair phase; working with UX to develop a requirements set in order to deliver user interfaces to support the review and repair of potential errors or inconsistencies in submissions.
+* Requirements for ingest infrastructure review and repair phase; working with UX team to develop a requirements set in order to deliver user interfaces to support the review and repair of potential errors or inconsistencies in submissions.
   - Delivery: **Q3 2019**

 ## Roles